How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Access

-It can be extremely difficult to prevent someone with physical access to a server from gaining access to the data, but there are a number of measures that can be taken, both physical and technological.
+It can be extremely difficult to prevent someone with physical access to a server from obtaining the data, but there are several measures that can be taken, both physical and technological.

-First and foremost, the physical access should be limited as much as possible, by ensuring the server is located in a secure facility.
+First, physical access should be limited as much as possible by ensuring the server is located in a secure facility.
 This may be a privately owned server room, in which case measures can be taken to ensure that only authorized personnel can enter the room and that monitoring such as CCTV is employed.
 In the case that a co-location facility is used, ensure that the chosen provider has a strictly enforced security policy appropriately designed to prevent unauthorized access, and in facilities that allow users to enter, that locking racks and cages are available to keep other customers away from your hardware.

 Connecting